open main page for all woods open page 2 for articles

 SHEOAK

-There are at least 3 dozen species, split pretty much evenly between the two genera Casuarina and Allocasuarina that have the word sheoak as all or part of one or more of their common names and I have no idea which of them are represented on this page except as specifically stated with some of the pics.
+At least 40 species from the two genera Casuarina and Allocasuarina, both of the family Casuarinaceae, have the word sheoak as all or part of one or more of their common names and I have no idea which of them are represented on this page except as specifically stated with some of the pics.
 It appears that they are all native to Australia.

 Sheoak is a group of species and "lace" is a figure pattern that occurs in about 1 out of 100 sheoak trees, or so I've been told.
 The "1 out of 100" seems more anecdotal than hard statistics, but certainly the lace figure is fairly rare. and while "normal" sheoak is an attractive wood, lace sheoak is a real stand-out and is what most people associate with the name sheoak.